rks101/eglinux/README.md

 4. Use the ESC (Escape) key to switch between Insert and Command mode anytime.

 In insert/edit mode:
-- vi filename.txt, then use i to insert at any place in the buffer, and a to append next to the current place of the cursor
+- vi filename.txt, then use i to insert at any place in the buffer, and a to append next to the current place of the cursor.
-- Navigation: in comand mode
+- In insert mode, type anything to add content to the buffer and liberally use ESC key to toggle between insert and command mode.
+- Syntax highlighting is available for many programming languages.

+Navigation in command mode:
 -  w → jump forward by a word or punctuation
 -  b → jump backward by a word or punctuation
 -  0 → jump to start of the line
--  $ → jump to end of the line
+-  $ → jump to the end of the line
+-  Left or Right arrow key takes you left or right by one character
+-  Up or Down arrow key takes you up or down by one line
--  :1 → jump to beginning/top of the file
+-  :1 → go to the first line or beginning/top of the file (1,1 position)
--  G → jump to the bottom of the file
+-  G (shift+ **g**) → go to the last line or to the bottom of the file, be careful for very large files
--  :n → jump to nth line in the file
+-  :n → go to the nth line in the file/buffer
+-  ctrl+f → Page up
+-  ctrl+b → Page down
+-  dw → delete a word
+-  d$ → delete from the cursor to the end of the line
+-  d0 → delete from the cursor to the beginning of the line
+-  Note:- changes done to the buffer in the command mode are not yet saved.
+You need to explicitly save or discard the buffer.

-In command mode:
+Save, Search, or Replace text in command mode:
-- :w to save, :wq to save and exit, :q! to exit without save
+- :w to save, :wq to save and exit, :q! to exit without saving the file (discard the changes to the buffer)
-- search using **/** followed by searchstring, then use ctrl+f to go forward (page down) and ctrl+b to go backward (like page up).
+- search using **/** followed by a search string, then use ctrl+f to go forward (page down) and ctrl+b to go backward (like page up).
-- :1 go to first line, G (shift+ **g**) go to the last line, :n to go to nth line in the buffer.
 - :%s/SRC/TGT/g to search SRC and replace all occurrences with TGT
 - :%s/SRC/TGT/gc to search SRC and confirm to replace an occurrence of SRC with TGT

+Copy, Paste, or Delete lines in command mode:
 - nYY - copy/yank n lines from the current line
 - p - paste after the current line
 - P (shift + p) to paste above the current line
 - nDD - delete n lines from the current line

+Interesting:
 - . (dot) to repeat the immediate previous command
-- cw to change a word, this takes you into insert mode
+- cw in command mode to change a word, note that this takes you into insert mode

 Q. How to copy a block of text and paste it elsewhere?
 Refer to the block copy in the vi editor.